Pattullo Gas Line Replacement

 Why is FortisBC still investing in natural gas instead of exploring cleaner energy solutions?

-We see a future where BC’s existing gas and electricity systems are both working to reduce greenhouse gas emissions and meet climate action targets—delivering carbon-neutral energy like Renewable Natural Gas and hydrogen gas to millions of British Columbians.
-By injecting these into our distribution system, we can reduce the amount of natural gas needed.
-In fact, our goal is for the gas in our system to be 15 per cent renewable by 2030 and 75 per cent renewable by 2050.
+We see a future where B.C.’s existing gas and electricity systems are both working to reduce greenhouse gas emissions and meet climate action targets—delivering renewable and low-carbon energy like Renewable Natural Gas and hydrogen gas to millions of British Columbians.
+By injecting these into our distribution system, we can reduce the amount of conventional natural gas needed and progress towards our 2050 vision to replace 75 per cent of the natural gas running through our system with renewable and low-carbon gases.

 This diversified approach to decarbonized energy will give you the reliable, affordable energy you need for your home or business.